 What inspired you to run for the board?

-What are three of the biggest concerns you have for Reston?
+What are the three biggest concerns facing Reston that you want to tackle?

 Makers Union in Reston Town Center will feature a special holiday bar (courtesy Thompson Hospitality) Makers Union, a restaurant and pub based in Reston Town Center, is welcoming the holidays…